 Mukuru is a loud, muddy, incredibly cramped, constantly challenging place, a place where serenity is rare.
 Harambee Centre provides the people of Mukuru with green lawns and well-kept, neatly painted buildings, with quiet and calm, with room for the heart to open, the mind to roam, and the sprit to grow.
 This is a subtle thing, but it’s not a small one.

 Dramatically expanded thanks to the generosity of Suzie and Bruce Kovner of The Kovner Foundation, Harambee’s library is a crucial community resource.
 For more, see Library and Resource Centre.

-Education inspires ambition, and Harambee’s expertly staffed, well-equipped learning resource centre offers students a window and a bridge to the greater world.
+Education inspires ambition, and Harambee’s expertly staffed, well-equipped computer centre offers students a window and a bridge to the greater world.
 For more, see Library and Resource Centre.

 The Gorretti Nursery School